-As discussed in Note 1, the financial statements present only the Fund of the City and are not intended to present fairly the financial position and results of operations of the City in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the Fund and do not purport to, and do not, present fairly the financial position of the City as of June 30, 2023, the changes in its financial position, or, where applicable, its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+Our opinion is not modified with respect to this matter.